-(1) If an authorised person requires a prohibited person to leave premises to which a licence or permit relates, the prohibited person must immediately leave the premises.

-- (2) If the prohibited person fails to leave when required under subsection (1), an authorised person may use necessary and reasonable force to remove the person. - (3) The prohibited person must not resist an authorised person who is removing the person under subsection (2).
+- (1) If an authorised person requires a prohibited person to leave premises to which a licence or permit relates, the prohibited person must immediately leave the premises. - Maximum penalty-100 penalty units. - (2) If the prohibited person fails to leave when required under subsection (1), an authorised person may use necessary and reasonable force to remove the person. - (3) The prohibited person must not resist an authorised person who is removing the person under subsection (2). - Maximum penalty-100 penalty units. - (4) In this section-